chrisricci/pod-watcher/README.md

 # Simple Pod Watcher
-This is for a PoC using the client-go kubernetes client.
+This is simple example using the client-go kubernetes client.
 The service will watch as pods are added or deleted and will print the pod name along with it's assigned IP Address

 ## Running Pod Watcher
 You can run the pod watcher either in-cluster or out-of-cluster.